MahdiTajikKazemi/e-commerce-nestjs-postgres-typeorm/README.md

-# CRUD API With NestJS
+# CRUD API With NestJS | (In-progress | Planning to turn this into a ecommerce backend service)

 # Backend API for E-commerce Application